toaq/TwE/_lessons/10/index.md

 6. <a name="fn-6" /> This sentence showcases another indirect question, but instead of **hı** it uses **mâ**. **mâ**, with a rising-falling tone ![](../tones/t5.png) is the content clause version of **mả**, and can be translated as "whether". **mâ tỉ sa hảbı** "whether some birds are present".

-7. <a name="fn-7" /> This sentence is a great example of how much you can already achieve with the little grammar we have introduced. **Tủa súq kâqgaı mýı káto** literally means "you make it the case that we see the cats", which uses the power of paraphrase to express "you show us the cats".
+7. <a name="fn-7" /> This sentence is a great example of how much you can already achieve with the little grammar we have introduced. **Tủa súq kâqgaı míy káto** literally means "you make it the case that we see the cats", which uses the power of paraphrase to express "you show us the cats".
 Using such tricks, we can express things we don't know the words for.
 We will  also learn easier and shorter ways to say such things soon.

 8. <a name="fn-8" /> We see **beı** again, which adds emphasis to the following word.
 Recall that it is **beı** that takes the stress in spoken Toaq, often accompanied by a falling tone, while the word following **beı** remains unchanged.